chrissavage2300/Bench-Top-Power-Supply/README.md

 Features:

+GLCD:ST7735 but it could easily be a smaller one.

 Adjustable Current Limit using encoders.

 Adjustable Voltage using encoders.

 Clicking the Voltage Adjust knob inward selects either a x1 or x10 multiplier to make adjustment faster.

+Clicking the Current Adjust knob switches between two pre-set voltages, 3.3V and 5V.

 The PIC is mostly for displaying voltage and current.
 The actual control is all done by the op-amp